dskard/docker/README.md

 # docker
-docker scripts for building software
+scripts for building software in docker containers